Mortuary temple of Hatshepsut: Design

-Hatshepsut renewed the act of monument building from her accession to the throne.
+Hatshepsut renewed the act of monument building following her accession to the throne.
 She focussed her activities on the city of Thebes and the god Amun, by whom she legitimized her reign.
 To the Temple of Karnak, the preeminent residence of Amun, she contributed the Eighth Pylon – a pair of 30.5 m tall obelisks –, offering chapels, a shrine with another obelisk pair, and statues of herself.
 Facing Karnak from across the river Nile, she built a mortuary temple against the cliffs of Deir el-Bahari.
 The pinnacle of her architectural contributions, it is considered to be among the great architectural wonders of the ancient world.

 At its far eastern end, lay a valley temple followed by a 1 km long, 37 m wide causeway, which also hosted a barque station at its midpoint, that led to the entrance gate of the mortuary temple.
 Here, three massive terraces rose above the desert floor and led into the Djeser-Djeseru or "Holy of Holies".
 Nearly the entire temple was built of limestone, with some red granite and sandstone.
 A single architrave was built of violet sandstone, purportedly sourced from Mentuhotep II's temple.
 This temple, built centuries earlier and found immediately south of Hatshepsut's, served as an inspiration for her design.
 On its main axis and at the end of temple, lay the temple's main cult site, a shrine to Amun-Re, which received his barque each year during the Beautiful Festival of the Valley in May.
 In the south were the offering halls of Thutmose I and Hatshepsut and to the north was the solar cult court.
 Outside, two further shrines were built for Hathor and Anubis, respectively.
 In total, the temple comprised five cult sites.